tommise/QuizTrainer/documentation/user_instructions.md

 ### Rehearsing QuizCards

 Once you have decided that it is time to practise made QuizCards and pressed the _Rehearse_ button in main screen, you will be forwarded to the choose a deck screen.
 Here you will choose the deck to be rehearsed from the _Select a deck_ dropdown menu.
-Once the chosen deck is selected and the deck is not empty, you will be forwarded to the instructions screen.
+Once the chosen deck is selected press the _Rehearse mode ->_ button.
+Assuming that your deck is not empty, you will be forwarded to the instructions screen.
+Otherwise you will be given a notification that the deck is empty.

 ![Rehearse scene one](images/rehearse_scene1.png "Rehearse scene one")